TensorMixedStates: a Julia library for simulating pure and mixed quantum states using matrix product states: Examples

 \section{Examples}

-In this section, we illustrate the use of the TMS library to study several different dissipative quantum problems evolving according to a Lindblad equation.
-The examples are chosen because they have been the focus of recent studies in the literature and because some exact solution is available.\footnote{Except for the model in Sec.~\ref{ssec:circuit}.} These solutions allow checking quantitatively the numerical results.
-The first example is a fermionic chain with some dephasing noise (Sec.~\ref{ssec:fermion_dephasing}), the second example is a spin chain with boundary dissipation (Sec.~\ref{ssec:XX_boundary}), the third example is a one-dimensional bosonic model with an incoherent particle source in the center of the chain (Sec.~\ref{ssec:boson_source}) and the fourth example (Sec.~\ref{ssec:fermion_source}) is the fermionic version of the previous bosonic model.
+This section illustrates the use of the TMS library to study several dissipative quantum problems evolving according to a Lindblad equation.
+The examples are chosen because they have been the focus of recent studies in the literature and because an exact solution is available.\footnote{Except for the model in Sec.~\ref{ssec:circuit}.} These solutions allow checking quantitatively the numerical results.
+The first example is a fermionic chain with dephasing noise (Sec.~\ref{ssec:fermion_dephasing}), the second example is a spin chain with boundary dissipation (Sec.~\ref{ssec:XX_boundary}), the third example is a one-dimensional bosonic model with an incoherent particle source in the center of the chain (Sec.~\ref{ssec:boson_source}) and the fourth example (Sec.~\ref{ssec:fermion_source}) is the fermionic version of the previous bosonic model.
 The fifth example (Sec.~\ref{ssec:complete_graph}) describes the dissipation of a complete-graph state in a qubit system.
-Finally, the model of Sec.~\ref{ssec:circuit} does not have a Lindblad dynamics, but it consists in a deep quantum circuit with unitary 2-qubit gates as well as dissipative channels which model some qubit errors.
+Finally, the model of Sec.~\ref{ssec:circuit} is a deep quantum circuit with unitary 2-qubit gates as well as dissipative channels which model qubit errors.

+A runnable and well commented version of the code of these examples is available in the \verb"examples/article" section of the repository on GitHub~\cite{tensormixedstates}.